Appventurez- app development company

 AI-based systems and robotics can be sterilized and, therefore, are suitable for the food industry.
 It is due to this characteristic that the possibility of contamination in food products is reduced to zero.
 This in turn reduces the risk of foodborne diseases and food poisoning.

 The role of AI in food safety is to ensure such instances of errors do not occur.
-Additionally, as a solution, AI-based automated systems can measure and identify the contamination status of a food product efficiently.
+Additionally, as a solution, AI-based automation in food industry can measure and identify the contamination status of a food product efficiently.
 This is made possible by Next-Generation Sequencing or NGS.

 NGS (Next-Generation Sequencing) is a method of sequencing that strengthens food safety and security through data collection, analysis, and extensive testing.
 It can measure contamination and prevent possible hazardous implications through genome examination.

-EN (Electronic Noses) are basically electronic sensing devices that examine odors to determine food quality and food spoilage.
-The application of the device also consists of data acquisition and data analysis through machine learning algorithms to identify degrees of falsification and read the manufacturing process.
+EN (Electronic Noses) are electronic sensing devices that examine odors to determine food quality and food spoilage.
+The application of the device also consists of data acquisition and machine learning data analysis to identify degrees of falsification and read the manufacturing process.

 AI in Food Waste Management